— The Atlanta Music Project —

 AMP Orchestra

-THE ATLANTA MUSIC PROJECT ANNOUNCES PART-TIME JOB OPENING FOR Youth Orchestras Woodwinds Coach $50-$65/hour, Starting Immediately NOTE TO APPLICANTS: Please follow application instructions listed at t...
+THE ATLANTA MUSIC PROJECT ANNOUNCES PART-TIME JOB OPENING FOR Youth Orchestras Brass Sectionals Coach $50.00 – 65.00/hour, Starting January 2025 NOTE TO APPLICANTS: Please follow application i...

 Please follow application instructions listed at the end of this job description